Happy Valentine's Day!

 We congratulate all our rock stars: Class P7 2011.
 Preparations are underway to enroll the students into secondary school and search for a vocation for the one student who did not pass to go to Secondary School.

-Thank you to all of you who continue to invest in our students' success through their biggest fans, their grandmothers.
+Thank you to all of you who continue to invest in our students' success.

 With your help, the best is yet to come!